callumacrae/lynx.io/articles/pdo-basics.md

 author: callumacrae
 date: 1293865261
 tags: php, database, mysql, pdo, sql
+summary: PHP Data Objects (PDO) is an extension for PHP that provides the developer with yet another way to access databases using SQL in PHP.
+This is the first half of a two-part tutorial.
+In this part, I will explain how to connect to, select rows from, and insert data into a database; in the next part, I will cover some more advanced stuff.
 </info>

 This is the first half of a two-part tutorial.
 In this part, I will explain how to connect to, select rows from, and insert data into a database; in the next part, I will cover some more advanced stuff.